Updated May 27, 2020.

 Facial Moisturizer and Chapstick

 It’s just the right thing to do!
 Sometime, either mid-flight or shortly before you land, go ahead and reapply.
 The people around you may not thank you, but they also won’t complain or give you dirty looks because you won’t be stinking!
-Click the photo below to get your own!
+The brand below is my #1 pick for natural deodorant—or any deodorant, really.
+It actually works!
+Click the photo below to get yours.

 Toothbrush and Toothpaste